lgoyenec/geospatial_analytics_scl/README.md

 ## Author(s)
 [Laura Goyeneche](https://github.com/lgoyenec), Social Data Consultant, Inter-American Development Bank

-> Source: Inter-American Development Bank (year of consultation), Geospatial analysis in Latin America and the Caribbean
+> Citation: Inter-American Development Bank (year of consultation), Geospatial analysis in Latin America and the Caribbean

 > All rights concerning the public datasets used from Meta, HDX, OpenStreetMaps and healthsites.io belong to its owners.